Searching For God

 information-rich, integrated system is produced by an accidental

 combination of molecules.
-Like suggesting that a gas turbine came together by accident.
+Like suggesting that a gas turbine came together untouched by intention and purpose - by accident.
 An acknowledgment, that a superior

 The Olfactory Database